unytics/unytics/README.md

 👉 *we build data products for that*.

 I created **Unytics** to go further as a personal project<br>
-👉 *provide open-source data products to the worldwide data-community.* 🚀
+👉 *to provide open-source data products to the worldwide data-community.* 🚀

 ---